connectthefuture/stackstrap.github.io/README.md

 ---

 There is an incredible wealth of open-source DevOps tools available today, all with their own growing communities.
-With the advent of Node.js, a wave of people are working with the Linux command line for the first time.
-Patterns that were long only the territory of pure hackers are being optioned by the folks who have been pushing the boundaries of media.
-There is an incredible opportunity to normalize and grow the patterns we use to build new things.
+With the recent surge in popularity of command line centric open source, a wave of newcomers are working with the UNIX command line for the first time.
+Patterns that were long only the territory of hackers are being optioned by the folks who have learned development from a media first perspective.
+There is an incredible opportunity to normalize and grow the patterns we use to build things.
 The problem is that into order to utilize all of this goodness you need an awful lot of background knowledge to get to the point where it works effectively.
 StackStrap seeks to mitigate these issues.

 StackStrap is decentralized in nature and could be described as a [PaaS] that companies can run for themselves.
 The project aims to simplify the process of